ozgurcan0/winfullscreenlock/README.md

 # winfullscreenlock
-makes full screen and locks the screen

-includes rickroll lol
+makes full screen and locks the screen includes rickroll lol for educational purposes